 Well, once again I can call up so many examples that show the importance of this simple word.
 Many couples don’t even consider “reliability” as a deciding factor.
-Not that its not important to the.
-Of course it is.
-They just don’t think about it.
+Not that it's not important to them of course it is, they just don’t think about it.
 The consequences of the booking of an unreliable operator are detrimental.

 At this moment he/she realised that there may have been some “errors of judgements” made along the way.
-The journey of becoming a wedding photographer may not be the Disney fairy tale where to road to success and the riches is paved with fluffy soft bricks it is thought to be paved with and with that thought it was just easier for him/her to disappear for a while than face the clients who have booked our rising star.
+The journey of becoming a wedding photographer may not be the Disney fairy tale where the road to success and riches is paved with fluffy soft bricks as they had once believed, and with that thought it was just easier for him/her to disappear for a while than face the clients who have booked the "rising star".

 So that is one point.
-My other point on reliability is once again coming from the past few moths:
+My other point on reliability is once again coming from the past few months:

 I shot a wedding in 2008 (now that is a while ago) .
 I had a call on the other day.
 They lost their photos due to moving house.
 I managed to send them the full set again.
 Another sad story is from a wedding in 2016.
 Unfortunately she has passed away and he cant find the wedding photos.
 I replaced them for him promptly.

 I am not saying you need someone who will be in business 20 years from now…but you need someone who has been in business to prove the long term commitment and someone you trust to be in business for at least for a while after your wedding date to iron out and finalise everything if needed.